-Performed by a skincare professional, non-ablative laser treatments emit heat into the lower layers of the skin without impacting the skin’s surface.
-This triggers a wound-healing response that stimulates cellular renewal and collagen production for improvement in the appearance of fine lines, wrinkles, depressed scars, or skin tone and texture.
+Performed by a skincare professional, non-ablative laser treatments use light and heat to trigger a controlled wound-healing response in skin.
+These treatments stimulate cellular renewal and collagen production to help improve the appearance of fine lines and wrinkles, depressed scars, or skin tone and texture.

-Non-ablative laser treatments are ideal for individuals with light to olive complexions looking to diminish the appearance of fine lines and wrinkles, soften acne scarring, and improve skin tone.
+Non-ablative laser treatments are ideal for individuals with Fitzaptrick skin types I-III, light-to-olive complexions, who are looking to diminish the appearance of fine lines and wrinkles, soften acne scarring, and improve skin tone.

-Candidates with Fitzpatrick skin types IV and above should be very cautious when considering laser resurfacing.
-Although non-ablative lasers are not as invasive as ablative lasers, the risk of post-inflammatory hyperpigmentation and scarring still exists.
+Candidates with Fitzpatrick skin types IV and above, medium to deeper skin tones, should be cautious when considering laser resurfacing.
+Although non-ablative lasers are not as invasive as ablative lasers, the risks of post-inflammatory hyperpigmentation and scarring still exist.
 If considering this procedure, it is essential that you look for an experienced skincare professional with extensive knowledge and a proven track record in treating patients with deeper skin tones.
 Additionally, it is especially important that all pre- and post-procedure instructions are followed diligently, especially the use of a broad spectrum sunscreen.

-Regardless of your skin type, it is also important that you discuss with your skincare professional any medications that you may be taking, as some medication such as Accutane might make your skin more sensitive to UV light.
+Regardless of your skin type, it is also important that you discuss with your skincare professional any medications that you may be taking, as some medications, such as Accutane, may make your skin more sensitive to UV light.

 There are different ways of delivering the light of a non-ablative laser.
 One method is non-fractionated, meaning that the laser acts on an entire area of the skin.
-The second approach is fractionated, in which case the laser targets only a portion of the skin at a time.
+The second approach is fractionated, a much more common method where the laser targets only a portion of the skin at a time.
 This latter approach emits heat using thousands of microscopic columns, known as microthermal treatment zones.
-Since the use of a fractionated laser distributes the effects of laser, multiple treatments may be required to achieve the desired results.
-However, this approach promotes quicker healing of the skin, reduces recovery time, and helps mitigate potential risks, making it ideal for patients seeking minimal downtime.
+This approach promotes accelerated skin healing, reduces recovery time, and helps mitigate potential risks, making it ideal for patients seeking minimal downtime.

-Prior to the treatment, your skincare professional will prep the area to be treated by cleansing your skin.
+Depending on the treatment, your skincare professional will prep the area to be treated by cleansing your skin.
 You will also be given a protective pair of goggles to cover your eyes.
-Since non-ablative laser treatments are not as invasive as ablative lasers, a topical numbing cream or local anesthetic may not be required.
-However, if you have any concerns, it is recommended that you discuss with your skincare professional prior to treatment.
-If deemed necessary, you may be provided with a numbing cream to be applied one to two hours before the treatment.
+If deemed necessary, you may be provided with a numbing cream to apply one to two hours before the treatment.

-Although non-ablative laser treatments require little to no recovery, your skin will experience increased sensitivity to UV light.
-As a result, it is best to undergo this treatment during periods of reduced sun exposure, such as late fall or winter.
+For all laser treatments your skin will experience increased sensitivity to UV light.
+As a result, it is best to undergo these treatments during periods of reduced sun exposure, such as late fall or winter.
 If you live in a warmer climate or choose to have the procedure during warmer months, it is imperative that you avoid sun exposure as much as possible.

-However, regardless of when you decide to receive your treatment, it is important that you apply a broad spectrum sunscreen daily and diligently.
+However, regardless of when you decide to receive your treatment, it is important to apply a broad spectrum sunscreen daily and diligently.
 Not only will this help protect the results of your treatment, but it can help prevent future signs of skin aging.
 For the most comprehensive protection, your skincare professional may recommend using at-home skincare products such as SkinCeuticals C E Ferulic.
-Tested safe after non-ablative laser, this powerful vitamin c serum provides advanced environmental protection while helping improve visible signs of aging.
+Tested for use immediately after ablative and non-ablative laser treatments, this powerful vitamin C serum is clinically proven to help reduce redness, swelling, and downtime.